Tuurlijk/TYPO3.Homestead/README.md

 This environment is inteded as as a local environment.
 Security-wise it is in no way fit for production.

+Effortlessly test one site against multiple PHP versions and hhvm.

 *[You must have a Linux / OSX control machine to run ansible.](http://docs.ansible.com/intro_windows.html#reminder-you-must-have-a-linux-control-machine)*

 Features